mahowa/Covid-19-d3/README.md

 # D3 Charts using Covid-19 Live Data
+D3 stands for Data-Driven Documents, which is used to create a static SVG chart.It helps to draw various types of charts:
+1)  Bar Chart
+2) Circle Chart
+3)    Pie Chart
+4) Donut Chart
+5)  Line Chart
-D3 stands for Data-Driven Documents, which is used to create a static SVG chart.It helps to draw various types of charts: i)Bar Chart ii)Circle Chart iii)Pie Chart iv)Donut Chart v)Line Chart vi)Bubble Chart; and many more.This project mainly focusses on Line Charts.A line chart is a type of chart which displays information as a series of dataPoints connected by straight line segments.
+6)  Bubble Chart; and many more.This project mainly focusses on Line Charts.A line chart is a type of chart which displays information as a series of dataPoints connected by straight line segments.
 Each dataPoint has x variable determining the position on the horizontal axis and y variable determining the position of the vertical axis.
 Markers are automatically disabled when there are large number of dataPoints.
 You can override this behaviour by manually setting markerSize to a value greater than zero.

 Steps on how to create a line graph is as follows:

     1. The Html part of the code just creates a div that will be modified by D3 later on.
     2. The first part of the javascript code set a svg area.
 It specify the chart size and its margin.
     3. For example the data herein, shows, the increase in number of Corona virus patient as the time increases.